This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 This granola is excellent for snacking on its own at any time of the day.

-I like to serve this granola with yogurt and a slight drizzle of honey for breakfast or an afternoon snack.
+I like to serve with yogurt and a slight drizzle of honey for breakfast or an afternoon snack.
 I’ve also used it as a healthier cereal option with milk.

-Be sure to send me pictures of your sourdough discard granola clusters on Instagram or leave a comment below on how you like to eat your granola if you make this recipe!
+Be sure to send me pictures of your granola on Instagram or leave a comment below on how you like to eat your granola if you make this recipe!

 Easy Sourdough Discard Granola Recipe